axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-has-evolved.markdown

 ---

 <div style='display:none; '>
- Why did I deserved so much more money from the sale of the company than others, when everybody in the company had contributed to its growth?
+ Why did I deserved so much more money from the sale of the company, when everybody in the company had contributed to its growth?
 </div>

 <h1>Community</h1>